Northumbrian smallpipes: Early development

-A 7-keyed chanter by Robert Reid.

-This is a composite image showing all sides of a classic seven-keyed chanter made by Robert Reid, probably about 1820.

-Chanters with more keys permit the playing of tunes with a wider range or with more chromatic notes, and allow access to much of the fiddle repertoire.

-The chanter has a double reed, similar in construction to an oboe reed.
-This leads to a distinctive sound, rich in higher harmonics.

-As the bore is cylindrical, the odd harmonics are greatly predominant.

-Traditionally, the chanter has been pitched somewhere between F and F sharp, older instruments often being close to modern F sharp.
-Several modern makers prefer to produce pipes pitched at what Northumbrian pipers refer to as F+, a pitch where the nominal G sounds approximately twenty cents sharp of F natural.
-This nominal G, however, is always notated as G. Nowadays, chanters are available anywhere from D to G, F+ being the commonest for solo or ensemble piping, but G being the most popular for playing ensemble with other instruments.
-Pipes with a tonic of F# are used for solo performance by several pipers now, being brighter in tone than those in F+, without being 'squeaky'.

 Drones

 There are usually four drones on a set of Northumbrian pipes, mounted in parallel in a common stock.
 These are tunable, and three will usually be tuned to the tonic, dominant and octave tonic, the other one being shut off.
 Like the chanter, these have a narrow cylindrical bore.
 Unlike the chanter, though, the reeds have a single blade; they are either cut from a single tube of cane, or else a strip of cane in a metal body.
 Current pipe-makers have also experimented with plastic blades (Richard Evans) and carbon fibre blades (Mike Nelson) on metal bodies.

 As well as a tuning slide for precise adjustment of tuning, each drone will usually possess one or two 'bead holes' allowing its pitch to be raised by a tone or two, therefore allowing the piper to play in different musical keys, but still generally using the tonic, dominant and octave tonic combination of drone harmony.

 Sets with five or even six drones have been made since the 19th century (to allow ease of retuning); however these are not common and generally specifically commissioned.

 Only three drones are usually sounded at once, tuned for instance to G, D and g if the tonic of the tune is G. Sets sometimes have thumb-operated drone switches, allowing players to change key without stopping playing.
 Occasionally, though rarely, other tunings have been used, for example Tom Clough recommended G, c, g, suitable for tunes in C major, or D, A, d, a, for some tunes in D major.